Influences

 Contact (1997) - A profound film of passion and faith.
 I do wish that Zemickis had toned down a couple of the more melodramatic scenes though.

-Going Home/Three (Hong Kong) (2002) - Going Home is a short film from Hong Kong that was released with two other short films (one Korean, one Thai) in a horror anthology titled "Three."
+Going Home/Three (2002) - Going Home is a short film from Hong Kong that was released with two other short films (one Korean, one Thai) in a horror anthology titled "Three."
 Going Home is by far the best one, and really the only one worth watching in the anthology.
 There's a standalone version of Going Home on DVD with bonus material--get that instead of Three.
 Going Home is more than just a horror short film--in fact, there really isn't any horror in it--what it is, is a heartbreaking film that transcends genres.

 Honorable mentions: